Skip to content

 • client_id: Tenant ID

-• tenant_id: Client secret value, note it is not the ID
+• tenant_id: Client secret value, note it's not the ID

-• authority_area: Region, including global (global area, overseas area), china (China area, 21Vianet), etc. Optional parameter, default is global
+• authority_area: Region, including global (Global, Overseas), china (China, 21Vianet), etc. Optional parameter, defaults to global

-For Client Id, Client Secret, Tenant Id acquisition, refer to Azure documentation: Authenticate Python apps hosted on-premises to Azure resources
+For obtaining Client Id, Client Secret, Tenant Id, please refer to the Azure documentation: Authenticate Python apps hosted on-premises to Azure resources

 Feedback